 Natural disasters can be devastating to businesses.
 While damage caused by some types of natural events—such as lightning or wind—will usually be covered by commercial property insurance, you need a special policy if you want protection from flood damage.
-This Q&A will help you understand this type of coverage and determine if your business needs it.
+This Q&A will help you understand this type of coverage and determine whether your business needs it.

 A. No. Damage from flooding, including flooding generated by hurricane-generated storm surge, typically is not covered under a standard commercial policy, including a Commercial Package Policy (CPP) or a Business Owners Policy (BOP).
 Flood insurance is available from the federal government’s National Flood Insurance Program (NFIP).